omarreis/FlapLabel/README.md

 ## Usage

-* Add a TFlapCharSet to your form ( ex: FlapCharSet1 )
+* Add a TFlapCharSet to your form ( ex: FlapCharSet1 ) - Charset contains an image with the character set to be used by FlapLabels.
+Plates are not rendered as text.
+They are extracted from the charset image
 * Set FlapCharSet properties
-  * AirportCharset = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890.! :'
+  * AirportCharset = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890.! :'  - These are the chars in the bitmap, for look up
-  * CharsetBMP = a png image of the charset used by the display ( in this case a 240x250 image, shown below)
+  * CharsetBMP = a PNG image of the charset used by the display ( in this case a 240x250 image, shown below)

 ![Letters and numbers charset](/Images/LettersNumbersCharset.png)